Paul-dH/Home-Assisant-Sensor-OvApi/README.md

 - Note the route_code and the stop_code and place these values in the sensor configuration.

 ### To find the timing_point_code
+Enter the details here to find the timing_point_code...

 ### Note and credits
 - [Petro](https://community.home-assistant.io/u/petro/summary) - For extensive help at coding the template.